Hwang Dong-hyuk: 2021–present: International acclaim with Squid Game

 Due to the stress of writing and producing the first series of nine episodes himself, Hwang initially had no immediate plans to write a second season to Squid Game, and did not have well-developed plans for a follow-up story and said that if he were to write one, he would likely need a staff of writers and directors to help him.
 However, with the immense popularity of the show, Hwang later opened about the possibility of a second season in 2021, telling CNN, "There's nothing confirmed at the moment, but so many people are enthusiastic that I'm really contemplating it."
 Hwang also said in an interview with The Times that a second season may focus more on the story of the Front Man as well as incorporating more about the police: "I think the issue with police officers is not just an issue in Korea.
 I see it on the global news that the police force can be very late in acting on things—there are more victims or a situation gets worse because of them not acting fast enough.
 This was an issue that I wanted to raise."
 He added that he also wanted to explore the relationship between antagonist Front Man (Lee Byung-hun) and police detective Hwang Jun-ho (Wi Ha-joon), as well as the background of the salesman character (portrayed by Gong Yoo).
 Speaking about the games that appear in the season, Hwang said "They are once again simple children's games that a lot of kids in Korea grew up playing.
 I remember being on set and being reminded of my childhood days" but he also wanted to open up the games to be more universally recognized this time "In many different countries around the world, there will be some kind of version similar to these games that you probably have played as a child,...They're going to be both very easy to understand and play, and very fun."
+In 2022, Kevin Yorn represented Hwang in negotiations for the second and third seasons of the series.
 The second season was released on December 26, 2024, with the third and final season released on June 27, 2025.